 Incorporating these techniques allows us to effectively process, understand, and leverage our dataset, facilitating the subsequent integration with more complex deep learning models for accurate lung cancer detection.

 3.3.
-Data Transfer Mechanisms:
+Data transfer mechanisms

 Data transfer, often synonymous with transfer learning, involves leveraging knowledge from one domain (source) to improve learning in another related domain (target).
 The intuition is that learning can be improved in the new task of interest by transferring knowledge from a related task that has already been learned.
-In the context of our study on lung cancer detection using CT scan images, transfer learning becomes particularly crucial due to the often limited and imbalanced medical datasets is listed in Table 4.
+In the context of our study on lung cancer detection using CT scan images, transfer learning becomes particularly crucial due to the often limited and imbalanced medical datasets are listed in Table 4.

 When employing LDA as a data transfer mechanism, the primary step is to utilize a source dataset to determine the linear combinations of features that best separate different classes.
 Once the LDA model is trained on the source data, the same transformation is applied to the target dataset.
-This ensures that the target data is represented in a way that emphasizes the discriminative features learned from the source, potentially improving classification in the target domain.
+This ensures that the target data are represented in a way that emphasizes the discriminative features learned from the source, potentially improving classification in the target domain.

-t-SNE's primary application in data transfer is for visualization.
-Initially, t-SNE can be applied to the source dataset to understand the data's structure and identify clusters.
+t-SNE’s primary application in data transfer is for visualization.
+Initially, t-SNE can be applied to the source dataset to understand the data’s structure and identify clusters.
 The same t-SNE model, with parameters derived from the source data, is then applied to the target dataset.
 By doing so, one can visually inspect how well the target data aligns with the source data's clusters, potentially guiding further fine-tuning or model adjustments.